Step by step guide

 5. Embed recordings into your application#

-If your use case includes recording your rooms, you can also embed them right into your app.
+If your use case includes recording your meetings, you can also embed them right into your app.
 You can embed the list of recordings of a room or directly show the player for a specific recording.

 Embed the list of recordings of a room#

-To show the list of recordings of a room, declare attribute show-only-recordings
+To show the list of recordings of a room, declare attribute show-only-recordings in the embedding element:

 Info